 Code Violations and Sanctions

 Section C of the Student Code of Conduct addresses sexual misconduct violations.
-The college considers sexual misconduct, sex discrimination, domestic violence, dating violence, and stalking as extremely serious violations that are subject to disciplinary probation, suspension and/or expulsion from the college.
+The college considers sexual misconduct, sex discrimination, domestic violence, dating violence, and stalking as extremely serious violations that are subject to disciplinary probation, residence suspension, suspension and/or expulsion from the college.
 To learn more regarding these violations, please visit the Student Code of Conduct; to learn more about sanctions, please visit Sanctions.

 - request that an interim measure or accommodation be implemented;

 - challenge the assignment of an interim measure or accommodation;

 - present information/evidence to support their request or their challenge of the interim measure or accommodation